briehn/keepUp/README.md

 # KeepUp

-**KeepUp** is a social habit-tracking and accountability app.
+**KeepUp** is a social habit-tracking and accountability webapp.
 Users can create goals, log daily progress, unlock achievements, and stay motivated with support from friends.

 ---